jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Build an authorization link for your users
 ++++++++++++++++++++++++++++++++++++++++++
-The process of authorizing an application to access OAuth2 protected data in an *Authorization code* flow is always started by the user.
+The process of authorizing an application to access OAuth2 protected data in an :term:`Authorization Code` flow is always started by the user.
 You have to prompt your users with a special link they click to start the process.
 Go to the `Consumer <http://django-oauth-toolkit.herokuapp.com/consumer/>`_ page and fill the form with the data of the application you created earlier on this tutorial.
 Submit the form, you'll get the link your users should follow to get